karen-white/rasa-for-beginners/data/nlu.md

 ## intent:out_of_scope
 - that's not what I want to do
 - wait stop
-- you're no help
+- you are no help
 - this is no help at all
 - how old are you
 - I want to order a pizza
 - tell me the weather
 - this isn't working
 - I already told you that
 - don't like that
 - I don't want to tell you that